 3. Open an IRA Account With a Robo Advisor

 Robo advisors, similar to the microsavings services mentioned above, are an invention of the past five years.
-We differentiate them by the fact that robo advisors can deposit larger amounts and offer retirement accounts.
+We differentiate them by the fact that robo advisors can deposit more significant amounts and offer retirement accounts.

 If your employer doesn't offer a retirement plan or if you're looking to stuff more money into your retirement savings, an IRA with a robo advisor is the way to go.

 Out of all of the robo advisors, we recommend Betterment as the best service.
-The service is cheap, visually shows you your goal in an easy-to-read format and helps plan out the best way to allocate your investments.
-At younger ages, you want most of your investing in the stock market, because time is on your side and that is historically where you’ll get the highest returns.
+The service is cheap, keeps track of your goals in an easy-to-read format, and helps plan out the best way to allocate your investments.
+When you are young, you want to invest mostly in stocks.
+This is because you can afford to weather the volatility of the market.
+Also, the stock market is where you'll get the highest returns.

-There’s no account minimum with Betterment.
-If you make automatic contributions of $100 or more per month, your fee will be 0.35% of the account balance per year.
+There's no account minimum with Betterment, and its management fee is just 0.25% of the account balance per year.

 5. Get More Investment Options by Increasing Your $500